ckf42/codelib/txsScript/README.md

     * Ignored if `ltexVSMainPath` is set to some nonempty string
 * `configPath` = `""`
     * Path to the json config file used by `LTeX-CLI`
+* `writeToTemp` = `false`
+    * Determine if we should check buffer content by writing it to a temp file.
+        * If `true`, will write buffer content to a temp file (this is old behavior).
+        * If `false` (default), will only check current file.
+Changes that are not saved will not be checked.
+    * **WARNING** This script relies on undocumented (in [the official manual](https://texstudio-org.github.io/advanced.html#script-macros)) `standardOutputRead.connect`of `ProcessX` object returned from `system` command.
+As it is subject to change in different versions, setting `writeToTemp` to `true` may lead to unexpected result (due to the number of `system` calls in this code path).
+If you want to enable this, the suggestion is to step through all privilege alert (the one dialog with `Yes, allow this call` and `No, abort the call`) on the first run of each texstudio update.

 ### inlineToEquationStar.js